 Upon enrollment, all KCU students become members of the Student Government Association (SGA).
 The representative governing body of the SGA is the Student Senate.
-The Student Senate consists of six representatives and four officers from each COM class and officers from the COB class, as well as representatives of each graduate program.
+The Student Senate consists of four representatives and four officers from each COM class and officers from the Biosciences program, as well as representatives of the PsyD program.
 An executive council consisting of the president, vice president, secretary and treasurer presides over the Student Senate.
 Each class elects representatives and class officers according to the SGA constitution.